 Otherwise, stick to playing a solid game and use your bluff sparingly, which will make them look much more credible when you do decide to go for it.

 How Important Is Skill in Five Card Draw?

-There is a skill element to every poker variation out there, well maybe except Ultimate Texas Holdem.
+There is a skill element to every poker variation out there, well maybe except Ultimate Texas Holdem or other casino games like 3 Card Poker.
 However, it’s fair to say that 5 Card Draw is one of the less-demanding games in this sense.
 Once you’ve learned the fundamental 5 Card Draw strategy, which isn’t too comprehensive, your opponents will struggle to find a solid edge against you.